Menu

 REGISTRATION IS REQUIRED.

-This project is currently open to members*.
 Please only sign up if you know you can attend.
-We understand illness and emergencies do come up but they are counting on our hands, so if you register and can no longer attend, please let us know ASAP so we can work to fill your spot.
+We understand illness and emergencies do come up so if you register and can no longer attend, please let us know ASAP so we can fill your spot.

 Amanda Barnhart